 Having the ability to monitor the serial port communications of all newly installed devices can help identify and resolve the issue in a timely manner.
 This is just one example of the utility that can be gained by having your team monitor COM port device communication for several devices simultaneously.

 Eltima’s RS232 Port Analyzer is an excellent serial port monitor for Windows 10 that lets you easily perform a comparison of several previously saved sessions to discern any differences.
+Lean more how to add serial port in Windows 10.

 Here is how to monitor COM port communication between your current monitoring and one that has been saved.